 The dramatic play center is always one of the favorite centers in any early childhood classroom!
 The amount of learning that goes on in the dramatic play center is amazing.
 Everything from oral language skills, writing, math, and literacy are supported in this essential center.

-Below I have listed some of my favorite props to help you set up a fun and engaging dramatic play center.
+Below I have listed some of my favorite props to help you set up a fun and engaging dramatic play center in your classroom.

 How to Set Up a Dramatic Play Center

-You never know when you might need to add something to the grocery list or write down a friend’s phone number.
-I put these little mini clipboards and pencils in the dramatic play center with blank paper to encourage writing for a purpose.
+You never know when you might need to add something to your grocery list or write down a friend’s phone number in the dramatic play center.
+Put some mini clipboards and pencils in your dramatic play center with blank paper to encourage your kids to write for a purpose.

-Nothing encourages the development or oral language more than talking on the phone!
-I put as many phones in the dramatic play center as possible.
-If you use old cell phones be sure to take out the battery first.
-One of my favorite phones is the Learning Resources Phone Smart Teaching Telephone because you can program it and it’s interactive.
+Nothing encourages the development of oral language more than talking on the phone.
+You can never have enough phones in your dramatic play center.
+If you use old cell phones, be sure to take out the battery first.

 Do you have old wallets sitting around that you no longer use?
-Kids love playing with wallets!
-I put old wallets I no longer need in the dramatic play center and your kids have a blast!
+Kids love playing with wallets.
+You can put your old wallets in the dramatic play center and your kids have a blast!
 You can also find wallets at garage sales or thrift stores or make your own with duct tape.
-If none of those options work for you this Pretend Play Cash and Carry Wallet works nicely.

 If you have wallets you have to have purses too.
 You can use your own old purses or pick up a few at a garage sale or thrift store.
 Purses and wallets lend authenticity to children’s play experiences.
 Oh, and don’t forget the keys!